 Greater course integration means that students will study integrated topics for concentrated periods of time rather than taking multiple courses at once—for example, in the “Invaders and Defenders” course they will learn in an integrated fashion about infectious diseases, the immune system, microbial biology, and other related topics.
 Some topic areas, such as pharmacology and pathology, will be threaded throughout all courses.

-Students will experience fewer lectures, more active learning in small groups, and greater focus on the independent lifelong learning skills they will need in a rapidly changing healthcare environment.
+Students experience fewer lectures, more active learning in small groups, and greater focus on the independent lifelong learning skills they will need in a rapidly changing healthcare environment.

-The new curriculum is an innovative, competency-based model with three integrated phases: the Foundations Phase covers both scientific and clinical foundations of medicine; the Patient Care Phase offers clinical training; and the Explore and Focus Phase helps students to explore areas of interest and future career options.
+The curriculum is an innovative, competency-based model with three integrated phases: the Foundations Phase covers both scientific and clinical foundations of medicine; the Patient Care Phase offers clinical training; and the Explore and Focus Phase helps students to explore areas of interest and future career options.

 During the Explore and Focus Phase, students will have flexibility in pursuing their goals through advanced patient care training, electives and other experiences to help them build on their medical school experience and transition successfully to residency training.